Fumon/opencti-docs/docs/deployment/installation.md

     - Check the [OpenCTI Integration User Permissions in OpenSearch/ElasticSearch](rollover.md#opencti-integration-user-permissions-in-opensearchelasticsearch) for detailed information about the necessary user permissions for the OpenSearch/ElasticSearch integration.

-Before running the `docker-compose` command, the `docker-compose.yml` file should be configured.
+Before running the `docker compose` command, the `docker-compose.yml` file should be configured.
 By default, the `docker-compose.yml` file is using environment variables available in the file `.env.sample`.

 You can either rename the file `.env.sample` in `.env` and put the expected values or just fill directly the `docker-compose.yml` with the values corresponding to your environment.